rust-lang/rust/doc/tutorial-borrowed-ptr.md

 Borrowed pointers are one of the more flexible and powerful tools available in Rust.
-A borrowed pointer can be used to point anywhere: into the shared and exchange heaps, into the stack, and even into the interior of another data structure.
+A borrowed pointer can be used to point anywhere: into the managed and exchange heaps, into the stack, and even into the interior of another data structure.
 With regard to flexibility, it is comparable to a C pointer or C++ reference.
 However, unlike C and C++, the Rust compiler includes special checks that ensure that borrowed